Fed up with ultra-processed body care products? Read this Faith in Nature Products Review to find out why the only way is natural…

 Faith in Nature is an ethical British company whose products are vegan, cruelty-free, SLS and parabens-free.
 They contain absolutely no nasty chemicals, and avoid synthetic fragrances too.

-So, if you are looking for natural, vegan personal care products that are reasonably eco-friendly, effective, and good value for money, then Faith in Nature is a good choice.
+So, if you are looking for natural and eco-friendly vegan personal care products that align with your values, read this unsponsored Faith in Nature Products review to find out why this brand is a very good choice.

 Faith in Nature products use natural, organic ingredients wherever possible.
 There is always a balance to be struck between the use of organic ingredients and the price of a product, and Faith in Nature seem to have found a happy medium which means they remain good value for money.
 Whilst I would love everything to be organic, I appreciate it does not make for an affordable product.

 They are also free from parabens and SLS (Sodium Lauryl Sulfate – see FAQs below) which is great.

 In spite of not using this ingredient, which helps products to foam, I found that Faith in Nature’s Body Wash lathers really well and leaves a clean, fresh fragrance that isn’t overpowering.
 It doesn’t dry out my skin either.